-The first time Morin-Robert will present Blindside in Vancouver since moving here from Montreal, it not only felt like the right show to kick-off the tour, it also has a bigger personal connection since the birth of her daughter.
+The first time Morin-Robert will present Blindside in Vancouver since moving here a few years ago from Montreal, it felt like the right show to kick-off the tour.
+It also has an even bigger personal meaning for daughter Olive.

 “Once I was pregnant, my partner Alistair and I met a genetic counselor to see what the chances were of me carrying the gene and whether I would pass it on to Olive,” she says.
 “So, we did that blood work and the results were great, and so I don’t carry the gene to pass onto Olive.”

-And while the couple will need to continue to have Olive’s eyes checked regularly, the blood tests indicate things are looking good for their daughter.
+While the couple will need to continue to have Olive’s eyes checked regularly, it was with much relief the blood tests revealed things are looking good for their daughter.

-Following Morin-Robert’s Vancouver shows, the trio will visit places like Powell River, Nelson and Cranbrook in British Columbia, as well as Fringe festivals in Orlando, Winnipeg, Toronto and Edmonton.
+Following her Vancouver shows, Morin-Robert takes to the road with her newborn, along with her partner (and fellow performer), Alastair Knowles.
+The trio will visit places like Powell River, Nelson and Cranbrook in British Columbia, as well as Fringe festivals in Orlando, Winnipeg, Toronto and Edmonton.

 “There’s about a month in June that we’ll be coming back home for a little break, but I would say we will be pretty much on tour for the next year and a half,” she says.

-Not that Morin-Robert isn’t prepared for a grueling 18 months on tour, as she was performing right up to her third trimester when she was pregnant with Olive.
-Something she would not, in hindsight, necessarily recommend.
+Not that Morin-Robert isn’t prepared for a grueling 18 months on tour, as she was performing right up to her third trimester, although in hindsight it isn’t something she would necessarily recommend.

 “I ended up finding it quite challenging because I was doing two shows a day, doing a pretty extensive Fringe tour with four different shows,” she says.

-But being pregnant and having a new born are two different things, and with the help of her husband, family and friends while on the road, Morin-Robert says she is prepared.
+But being pregnant and having a new born are two different things, and with the help of her husband, family and friends while on the road she is prepared.